SEE PACKAGES INCLUDING ::

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Rome and Italy.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Rome and you'll be on your way in no time.
 Plus, your Local Host® will share local Rome insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 I have many years of experience in both European and African travel.
 I was the first-ever, English-speaking guide to lead the Imperial city tour in Morocco.
 I have a great love of Rome and know all its secrets, which I take great pleasure in sharing.
-Monograms clients like to call me "Mama" because I take such good care of them!
+My name is Maresa but Monograms clients like to call me "Mama" because I take such good care of them!